California Attorneys Handling Anesthesiologist Malpractice Cases

-Most of us will be placed under anesthesia at some point in our lives in preparation of a surgical procedure.
-Anesthesia is administered to you by an anesthesiologist and is used to prevent pain, decrease stress, induce amnesia and to prevent muscle movement.
+Most of us will be placed under anesthesia at some point in our lives in preparation for a surgical procedure.
+Anesthesia is administered to you by an anesthesiologist and is used to prevent pain, decrease stress, induce amnesia, and to prevent muscle movement.
 Anesthesia administration is done millions of times each year.

 In nearly all cases, anesthesia is successfully administered without incident, however, there are times where injury or death can result from an anesthesia error.
 In such instances, it may be necessary to file an anesthesia error lawsuit in order to obtain compensation for an injury or loss caused by anesthesia malpractice.

 The California Anesthesia Malpractice Attorneys of Nadrich & Cohen, LLP represent malpractice victims and their families throughout the state.
-We have 28 California locations to serve you.
 If you believe that you or a loved one has an anesthesia error lawsuit claim, call us now at 1-800-718-4658 for a free and confidential consultation.